-Please email a copy of your syllabus/i to your academic department and to the PDC Academic Affairs ASC, Johanna Martinez (johanna.martinez@csusb.edu).
+Please email a copy of your syllabus/i to your academic department and to the PDC Academic Scheduling Office ASC, Johanna Martinez, at johanna.martinez@csusb.edu.
 These should be sent and received no later than the 2nd class meeting of the term.